 The second Scottish Bread Championship was held at this year’s Royal Highland Show, attracting more than 80 entries from across Scotland.
 Judging took almost four hours, with eight of the country’s keenest food experts poring over a laden stretch of table before the awards were collated.

-Organised by the Scottish Food Guide and Scotland The Bread, the Championships are made up of seven classes, open to professional or amateur bakers of any age submitting entries meeting Real Bread Campaign criteria (bread made without the use of processing aids or any other artificial additives).
+Organised by the Scottish Food Guide and Scotland The Bread, the Championship is made up of seven classes, open to professional or amateur bakers of any age submitting entries meeting Real Bread Campaign criteria (bread made without the use of processing aids or any other artificial additives).
 Loaves are judged to Gold, Silver and Bronze standard, with a Supreme and Reserve Champion also awarded.